April 29th is officially celebrated as We Jump The World Day as well as Zipper Day.

 Keep reading for more interesting facts about April 29th in history!

-Indonesia announced plans to move their capital city from Jakarta due to the city sinking.
+2019 Indonesia announced plans to move its capital city from Jakarta due to the city sinking.

 The couple had been in a relationship for many years.
-1,900 people attended the ceremony, 1 million lined London's streets, and 2 billion watched on worldwide TV.
+One thousand nine hundred people attended the ceremony, 1 million lined London's streets, and 2 billion watched on worldwide TV.

 The show also made history by being the first West Coast morning network program beamed to the East Coast.

 1945 Adolf Hitler and Eva Braun got married in Berlin, Germany.